 Dr. Shoshana Twersky, LPC

 I have thirteen years of experience working in various mental health settings, providing individual, couples, and family psychotherapy, and extensive training facilitating crisis intervention.
 I am passionate about positively impacting peoples’ mental health and wellbeing, using evidence-based treatment approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral (CBT), Interpersonal, Mindfulness-based (MBCT), Motivational Interviewing, Prolonged Exposure Therapy, and other therapeutic modalities.
-My goal is to build a therapeutic alliance with you, to provide a solid foundation for our work together.
-I have experience providing counseling to a diversity of clients dealing with a variety of issues including anxiety and depressive disorders, substance abuse issues, trauma, psychological issues pertaining to infertility, and every-day life concerns.
-I have a strong background in treating addictive disorders, and I believe it is vital to respect the power of addiction, yet also to collaboratively create a therapy plan that works best for the individual, including a balanced approach to treatment that includes harm-reduction techniques when appropriate.
+My goal is to build a therapeutic alliance with you to provide a solid foundation for our work together.
+I have experience providing counseling to a diverse array of clients dealing with a variety of issues including anxiety and depressive disorders, substance abuse issues, trauma, psychological issues pertaining to infertility, and every-day life concerns.
+I have a strong background in treating addictive disorders and I believe it is vital to respect the power of addiction.
+Yet it's also important to collaboratively create a therapy plan that works best for the individual, including a balanced approach to treatment that includes harm-reduction techniques when appropriate.
 I am also particularly interested in working with trauma and loss.